MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 You can share a OneDrive file or local file with a Dynamics 365 Remote Assist user.
 Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 >[!Note]
 >You might want to show the Dynamics 365 Remote Assist HoloLens user a file that is not supported by the file-sharing feature.
 For example, you might want to show a video and control when it plays and pauses, or show a PowerPoint presentation and control which slide the Dynamics 365 Remote Assist HoloLens user can see.
 You can do this by sharing your desktop or application window.
-When you do this, a new slate appears in the Dynamics 365 Remote Assist HoloLens user's environment.
+When you do this, a new window appears in the Dynamics 365 Remote Assist HoloLens user's environment.

 **Share files with a Dynamics 365 Remote Assist HoloLens user**